Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-If your skin is on the fair to light side, follow this eye makeup tutorial below to learn how to apply eyeshadow for a natural-looking makeup look that utilizes light eye shadow shades and brown eyeliner.
+If your skin is on the fair to light side, follow this natural eye makeup tutorial below to learn how to apply eyeshadow for a natural-looking makeup look that utilizes light eye shadow shades and brown eyeliner.

 Eye primer is essential for any eye makeup look, including natural eye makeup.
 Eye primer can help No eye on hand?
 No problem!
 Just apply a dab of the L’Oréal Paris Infallible Pro Glow Concealer to help create an even canvas for your eye shadow application.

 To add the faintest wash of color to your lids, swipe some of the L’Oréal Paris Colour Rich Monos Eye Shadow in Mix and Matte or Pain Au Chocolat from your lash line up to your crease.
-Since this is supposed to add just enough natural-looking color, you don’t want to extend it beyond the upper edge of your crease.
+Since this is supposed to add just enough natural-looking color, you don’t want to extend either eye shadow beyond the upper edge of your crease.
 What’s more, you don’t want to apply eye shadow so heavily that it creates a harsh line of demarcation.
 For that reason, it’s best to apply your eye shadow with a fluffy blending brush, as you can use it to gently swipe on color without creating lines.

 One of the easiest ways to create the appearance of wide-open eyes is to apply a light shimmery eye shadow shade to the center of your lid, directly over your pupil.
 To get the look, apply the L’Oréal Paris Colour Riche Monos Eyeshadow in Paris Beach with a tapered blending brush so that it won’t stray all over your lid.

 Instead of drawing on a harsh unnatural-looking black line, use the L’Oréal Paris Infallible Never Fail Eyeliner in Brown.
 To keep your eyeliner natural-looking, apply it closely to your upper lash line and leave your lower lash line bare.

 Again, instead of reaching for black mascara, try using the L’Oréal Paris Voluminous Lash Paradise Mascara in Black Brown for a set of lashes that look naturally full.